dmsza/json2kml/README.md

 # Export Google Maps saved/starred locations to KML/CSV/Sygic

-This repository contain three Python 3 scripts that can be used to **export starred locations in Google Maps to other formats** that can be imported on 3rd party GPS navigation apps.
+This repository contain three Python 3 scripts that can be used to **export starred locations from Google Maps to other formats** that can be imported on 3rd party GPS navigation apps.
 The three scrips are:

 * **json2kml**: this script converts the list of starred/saved places (a.k.a.
 POIs) from Google Maps into a KML file that can be imported into various GPS navigation applications (suchs as MAPS.ME).